slurmulon/bach/README.md

 ## JavaScript

-If using Clojure or the JVM in general is not an option, `bach` can also be used via ClojureScript and `nodejs`.
+If using Clojure or the JVM in general is not an option, `bach` can also be used via ClojureScript and/or `nodejs`.

 Since installation and usage is identical between Clojure and ClojureScript, this section focuses on using `bach` in `nodejs` via `npm`.